• Skip to primary navigation

 My smoker was passed on to me when my dad got a new smoker.
 I am so glad we got it!
 It has been so much fun learning how to use it and the results have been delicious!

-Check out my latest recipe on how to cook burgers!
-Including this tasty green chile burger and this apple chutney bacon burger!
+If you like this recipe don't miss my latest recipe on how to cook burgers, shake and bake chicken, green chile burger, herb-crusted rack of lamb recipe, and this apple chutney bacon burger!

 Piece of smoked chicken on fork with smoke ring